valence-labs/microscopy-flow-matching/README.md

 python main.py --launcher.cluster slurm --launcher.gpus 8 --launcher.nodes 2
 ```

-This will queue a 16-GPU job, which should reproduce the AVC+One-Hot BBBC021 results for seen compunds.
+This will queue a 16-GPU job, which should reproduce the MiT+One-Hot BBBC021 results for seen compunds.

 To finetune with Morgan fingerprint embeddings for unseen compounds, first set the relevant global variables at the top of `finetune.py`, then run:
 ```bash